jbzdarkid/witness-puzzles/README.md

 Aside from marking validity, invalid elements, and negations, the original puzzle object is unmodified, and subsequent calls to validate() will return the same result, invalid elements, and negations.

 ## polyominos.js
-This file is separate from validate.js mostly for legacy reasons.
+This file is an extension of logic from validate.js.
 It contains all logic and lists of polyominos.
 Polyominos in this engine are represented by bitmask -- each one fits into 16 bits.
-As with everywhere in this system, X represents horizontal, and Y represents vertical, so bit 7 would be X=1, Y=3 (X*4 + Y = mask).
+As with everywhere in this system, X represents horizontal, and Y represents vertical, so bit 7 would be `X=1`, `Y=3` (`X*4 + Y = mask`).
 You could also say "1 across, 3 down".
 The key bit of logic here is polyominoFromPolyshape, which converts one of these masks (very small, easy to manage) into a list of grid locations.
 Recall that the grid is double-sized, so this also does the job of filling out the spaces between the polyomino's "squares".

 ## trace2.js